 Here are two very different trailers for the film, the first of which emphasizes the more surreal aspects of the film, while the second provides more images of the actual journey of the characters.

-So what are your thoughts on Bade Runner?
+So what are your thoughts on Wild Strawberries?
 Is it a movie that you’ve seen or would like to?
 If you have seen it, is it one that would make your own Top 10 list?
 Or would it not even crack your Top 250?
 Also, I’m curious about what you think about my argument that some movies simply have to be seen on the big screen before one can even really judge them.
 And if you agree with it, what films you would put into that category.
 Let me know in the comments below.